-- Don't overdo the exercise program.
-If your Shoulder Pain was severe before the surgery, the experience of pain-free motion may lull you into thinking that you can do more than what is prescribed.
+- Don’t overdo the exercise program.
+If your Shoulder Pain was severe before the total shoulder replacement surgery, the experience of pain-free motion may lull you into thinking that you can do more than what is prescribed.
 Early overuse of the shoulder may result in severe limitations in motion.

-- Don't lift anything heavier than a glass of water for the first 2 to 4 weeks after surgery.
+- Don’t lift anything heavier than a glass of water for the first 2 to 4 weeks after Total Shoulder Replacement Surgery.

-- Don't participate in contact sports or any repetitive heavy lifting after your Shoulder Replacement.
+- Don’t participate in contact sports or any repetitive heavy lifting after your Total Shoulder Replacement Surgery.

 - Do avoid placing your arm in any extreme position, such as straight out to the side or behind your body for the first 6 weeks after surgery.